 Artistic representation of a smart house

-What might the cleaner, greener houses and apartments of 2050 look like if they take advantage of new technologies?
+What might the houses and apartments of 2050 look like if they take advantage of new technologies?
 Berkeley Lab energy technology researchers gave a glimpse into what a home built in 2050 might look like.

 Art Rosenfeld, a physicist and Berkeley Lab Distinguished Scientist Emeritus, transformed the fledgling field of energy efficiency from a research afterthought into a scientific discipline.